-Where there is not enough space to show even the abbreviation (e.g. on small screens) they may be abbreviated to 'm' for minutes and 'h' for hours as on the Comments block on smaller screens.
+Where there is not enough space to show even the abbreviation (e.g. on small screens) we might shorten the copy even further.
+For instance 'mins' might be abbreviated to 'm' and 'hrs' to 'h'.

-This is the preferred date format to use on the platform:
+We use the following date format on the site.

 17 May 2018

-When the long date takes up too much space this format that abbreviates the month may be used:
+When the long date takes up too much space we use this format, that abbreviates the month:

-When there is a small amount of space this format that omits the year may be used.
-This must only be used when there is no ambiguity as to which year the date refers to.
+When there is a small amount of space we leave out the year.
+This format should only be used when there is no ambiguity as to which year the date refers to.

-Use shortened version of words or word groups, to sound less formal, e.g. “We’ve” rather than “we have”, “thanks” rather than “thank you.”
+Use shortened version of words or word groups, to sound less formal.
+For instance “We’ve” rather than “we have”, “thanks” rather than “thank you.”

 Say “You’ve done it,” e.g. “You’ve changed your email address,” rather than “We’ve changed your email address.”

-It’s always best to prevent errors from happening.
-But if an error must be displayed, try to suggest, when possible, what people can do to correct it.
+If an error code has to be displayed try to suggest, when possible, what people can do to correct it.

-The consensus is that we should see UI as a medium to hold a dialog with the user.
-This means that when we are “talking” to the user we should say “You,” e.g. Your Courses, Your Progress, etc. But when the user is “talking” to us, “I” or “Me” is more appropriate, e.g. “Email me when I have a new follower.”
+We should see UI as a medium to hold a dialog with the user.
+This means that when we are “talking” to the user we should say “You,” e.g. Your courses, Your progress, etc. But when the user is “talking” to us, “I” or “Me” is more appropriate, e.g. “Email me when I have a new follower.”

 Say “We couldn’t change your password” rather than “Your password could not be changed.”
 The passive voice can sound robotic.